-COMM 3120Introduction to Communications Theory3 Credits(3-0-3)An overview of the major concepts and applications of human mass communications theories.
-While interpersonal
+COMM 3120 Introduction to Communications Theory 3 Credits (3-0-3)

 An overview of the major concepts and applications of human mass communications theories.
 While interpersonal and intercultural communications will be examined, applications of the theories and concepts in the mass media will be emphasized.